doubtfire-lms/docs.formatif.io/guides/unit-chair/create-manage-units.md

 ---
 title: Creating & managing units
-summary: See how you can create & manage units in Doubtfire
+summary: See how you can create & manage units in Formatif
 authors: jakerenzella
 ---

-To get started with creating and managing a unit in Doubtfire, ensure your account is of the correct permission level, and log in to Doubtfire.
+To get started with creating and managing a unit in Formatif, ensure your account is of the correct permission level, and log in to Formatif.

-1. After logging in to Doubtfire, select _Administration_ -> _Manage Units_ from the menu on the top right menu.
+1. After logging in to Formatif, select _Administration_ -> _Manage Units_ from the menu on the top right menu.

    ![Manage Units](/guides/create-manage-units/manage-units.png)